epic-gateway/dev-test-environment/roles/epic/README.md

 How to use
 ----------------

-There's a Makefile in the project root, use the "egw-playbook" goal to run this playbook.
+There's a Makefile in the project root, use the "epic-playbook" goal to run this playbook.

 License
 -------